Down To Earth Discipleship . Getting real with issues facing young Christians today

 • Task-oriented fellowship has an important place.

-We find our deepest fulfilment in relationships with others.
-This chapter talks about relationships with fellow Christians in the community of faith, the next two about sexual relationships (especially before they are consummated).
+This chapter talks particularly about relationships with fellow Christians in the community of faith, the next two about sexual relationships (especially before they are consummated).
 Both are relevant to our understanding of human relationships with God.
-All kinds of relationships have some potential for intimacy, which is a deep human need.

 Whatever our experience of human families - and that will be very diverse - our relationship with Christ brings us into new relationships with others of his people.
 We can ignore that fact, going on as if our human family and friends provided the full experience we can enjoy, or we can also embrace the new possibilities within the new family of others who have oriented their lives similarly.
 In fact trying to do the first would be denying our role as disciples of Christ, because we do belong to one another and there is no place for private faith which effectively denies this.
+In practice, we need to nurture empathy rather than autonomy, and look for where we can build up others rather than gain advantage from relationships

 Today, due to how our western culture has evolved, all this is not straightforward.
 The issue is well expressed by Professor John Wyatt in a 2010 interview: